FerretDB/FerretDB/website/docs/security/authentication.md

 FerretDB provides authentication by relying on the [backend's authentication](#postgresql-backend-authentication) mechanisms by default.
 However, there is an [experimental authentication](#experimental-authentication) feature that allows managing and authenticating users within FerretDB.

-Having user management within FerretDB allows creation and deletions of users via command and hides the necessity to have the knowledge of the specific backend to manage users.
+Having user management within FerretDB allows creations and deletions of users via command and hides the necessity to have the knowledge of the specific backend to manage users.
 However, FerretDB does not support authorization yet which means fine-grained access control is not yet possible.

 ## PostgreSQL backend authentication